 - Sentence length

 This online editing tool generates reports on all these different aspects of your text and gives suggestions on how to improve each area of your writing process.

 This writing aid tool does more than just grammar check.
 It works as a writing mentor and evaluates your writing against the best writers in your genre.

-I’ve tested several other grammar and spell checkers and they rarely provide this amount of information.
+I’ve tested several other grammar and spell checkers, and they rarely provide this amount of information for writers.